Best Portable Solar Panels in 2021

 Easy Portable Solar Panel Hold Down

-Portable solar panels for camping are put out on the ground where they can be affected by high winds.
+Portable solar panels for camping 'live' on the ground.
+There, they can be affected by high winds.

-Winds hitting the back of the solar panels can easily flip them over and cause damage.
+Winds can easily flip them over and cause damage.

-Fortunately, it's easy to rig up a solar panel hold-down system that prevents wind damage.
+Fortunately, it's easy to rig up a hold-down system that prevents this.

-For portable solar panels that have a Renogy style leg setup, you will need:
+For portable solar panels that have a Renogy style leg setup, you need: